Beyond Zone 1: New video series for Londonist

 The airport is also undergoing a £500 million transformation over the next four years; quadrupling the size of the terminal facilities, adding 8 new aircraft stands, and a parallel taxiway next to the runway.
 In addition to over 2,000 jobs created by the development, the airport plans to collaborate with abundant East London talent to assert a sense of place in the new terminal, through interior installations, events and partnerships.

-The next video in the Beyond Zone 1 series will focus on Waltham Forest, and be published in February.
+The next video in the Beyond Zone 1 series will focus on Newham, and be published in February.